DanielRBowen/SimpleMultiTenant/README.md

 git clone --single-branch --branch dev https://github.com/saaskit/saaskit.git
 ```

 Trying for the tenant identifier to be the subdomain.
-And trying for easy debugging using localdb instead of an azure database in a elastic pool.
+And trying for easy debugging using localdb instead of an azure database in an elastic pool.
 A nice addition would be to be able to dynamically create new tenants from an administrative site and change content and themes per tenant.